 This was Brent’s Achilles’ heel.
 His laissez-faire management style meant that he was unable to inspire his team beyond achieving the bare minimum.
 Ultimately, this inability to adapt to new conditions, situations and personalities cost him his job.

 If Sir Alex thought that someone had become too big for their boots or that they were causing unnecessary hassle, then they were off out the door.
-There was little sentiment when making decisions.
+There was little room for sentiment when making decisions.

 This is an enviable quality to have.
 Being able to identify problems, not being afraid to act upon them, while also maintaining support and morale is an almost impossible mix.
 Very few achieve it.